• Skip to main content

 Embraced By Mana and Never Letting Go

 In Tahiti, mana is the spiritual energy that exists in people, places, and things.
-Mana is bigger than you or me, and represents duality; life and death, old and young, love and loss – you get the point.
+Mana is bigger than you or me, and represents duality; life and death, old and young, love and loss—you get the point.
 Mana lives in and around us, but most importantly, mana is a feeling that lives inside of you.

-Tahiti good for families, Polynesian Culture
+Polynesian Culture

 For children who are being raised in the frenetic pace of North American society, The Islands of Tahiti expose them to a slower roll.
 Unlike holidays where your family tries to race through 5 European countries in 10 days, a vacation to Tahiti is about taking a breath and taking stock, in one of the most laid back places on earth.
+It is one of the reasons Tahiti is so good for families who need to decompress as much as their kids do.

 There are 118 islands in the Islands of Tahiti, and you’ll want to take the time to really explore your options before you arrive, to ensure your family gets the most of your time here.
-The Tahiti Tourism website is the best places to start, but when you’re ready to go deeper, you should reach out to a Tahiti Specialist.
+The Tahiti Tourism website is the best place to start, but when you’re ready to go deeper, you should reach out to a Tahiti Specialist.
 On a personal note, I’d say to plan to visit 3 to 4 islands over a two week period.
 Tahiti is roughly an 8 hour flight from LAX and SFO, which is a long flight for adults, let alone kids.
 You want to make sure you give yourself enough time on the ground to really embrace it!

-Tahiti good for families, fire dancer, polynesian culture, Tahiti men
+Fire dancer, polynesian culture, Tahiti men

 Once you know what mana is you start to see it everywhere.
 For me, that duality exists with my girls.
 My oldest is the adventure seeker, who leaps before she looks, while my youngest likes to observe from the sidelines.
 Thankfully in Tahiti we were able to find enough soft adventure experiences to keep them both happy.
+Tahiti is good for families with kids at every comfort level, from the ones who leap before they look to the ones who prefer to watch from the dock.

 family bike riding in Moorea